 2. Strategy before tactics

 A common pitfall we have seen out of this is the constant tactic-switching to "keep things fresh" without a strategic foundation.
-New and exciting is great, but effective is more important.
+New and exciting are great.
+Effective is more important.
 In an ever-evolving marketplace, we are continually assessing and realigning activation strategies as necessary to ensure steady growth with sports marketing programs.

 This approach offers great flexibility to fit varying budget levels, and you will find that depending on your objectives as a brand/marketer, you can apply your budget to various assets integrated into a comprehensive program that drives your objectives forward.
 We encourage our partners to start small to get an understanding of the environment and then grow toward where you start seeing results.